Statistical significance in choice modelling: computation, usage and reporting: Measures of uncertainty

 While a brief Bayesian perspective is offered in the concluding points, our discussion primarily centres on classical estimation and inference.
 Some basic understanding of maximum likelihood estimation is thus helpful for the remainder of this paper.

 Let us assume that we have a sample of $N$ people\footnote{Here, $N$ relates to the sample actually used in estimation, i.e. excluding any hold out data set aside for validation.}.
-Let us further denote the chosen alternative\footnote{In this simple illustration, we focus on a cross-sectional context, with one choice situation per person.
-Extensions to repeated choice data are straightforward, with $Y_n$ simply being a sequence of choices.} for person $n$ as $Y_{n}$.
+Let us further denote the chosen alternative for person $n$ as $Y_{n}$.
 The analyst specifies a model that uses a vector of model parameters $\beta$ (of length $K$), with $\beta=\left<\beta_1,\hdots,\beta_K\right>$.
 The log-likelihood function for this model is then given by:

 where $L_{n}\left(Y_n\mid\beta\right)$ is the likelihood of the observed choice for person $n$, where the subscript $N$ in $LL_N(\beta)$ denotes the sample size.
 The specific functional form for $L_{n}\left(Y_n\mid\beta\right)$ will vary across models.